Nerves, new faces and disruptive trends in market research analysis

 As part of my presentation, I talked about these changes.
 I shared ideas on how innovations such as AI can assist with faster turnaround times and improved quality of results, and how this can give researchers the luxury of more time to be curious.

 I firmly believe that while new technological advances such as automation can help us become more efficient, they will never replace human-driven strategic thinking.

 Researchers are hungry to learn more

 Fortunately for me, the audience at my presentation was engaging and asking a variety of insightful questions.
 After the presentation, audience members approached me, wanting to find out more about how Infotools is dealing with advances in technology.

-People are genuinely interested in these topics and in integrating them into their own practice.
-I was able to share how Infotools develops its solutions in-house and how well we understand the needs and challenges of researchers, because we are researchers ourselves.
+People are genuinely interested in these topics and in integrating them into their practices.
+I was able to share how Infotools develops its solutions in-house and how well we understand the needs and challenges of researchers because we are researchers ourselves.

-Despite my nerves and a vehement declaration of "never again!", I was delighted when a co-worker shared some positive IIeX feedback with my from guest writer Adam Warner on the RW Connect industry blog.
+Despite my nerves and an emphatic declaration of "never again!"
+I was delighted when a co-worker shared some positive IIeX feedback with me from guest writer Adam Warner on the RW Connect industry blog.
 He wrote that he "had the pleasure of seeing some stand out presentations, [including] from Saida [Eldon] of Infotools looking at AI and machine learning."

 Maybe I'll get up on that stage again after all.